![]() Recycling |

 Recycling Quick Facts:

-- Recycling one ton of paper saves 17 trees, two barrels of oil (enough to run the average car for 1,260 miles), 4,100 kilowatts of energy (enough power for the average home for 6 months), 3.2 cubic yards of landfill space, and 60 pounds of air pollution.
+- Recycling one ton of paper saves 17 trees, two barrels of oil (enough to run the average car for 1,260 miles), 4,100 kilowatts of energy (enough power for the average home for 6 months), 3.2 cubic yards of landfill space, and 60 pounds (27 kilograms) of air pollution.
 Trash to Can

 - Americans throw away enough aluminum to rebuild our entire commercial fleet of airplanes every three months.
 Environmental Defense Fund